IIQA‘ SAMA‘I THAQIL 10/8 TIME FOR A DREAM OF SPRING

 Odalisque au tambourin-Harmonie en bleu, 1926 Henri Matisse

-The spring is the season when the earth is like a child that
+Spring is the season when the earth is like a child that

 knows poems by heart as Rainer Maria Rilke said.